tinstructor/RIOT/examples/interference/README.md

 >**Note:** once again, by *receiving node* we mean the node intended to receive the DATA transmission, not the node that's supposed to receive the interfering transmission.

 If you connect the transmitter/interferer PHY reconfig pin of the timing controller to PA7 of an openmote-b node that's receiving/logging interfering transmissions, similarly to the node receiving data transmissions, it will write "NEXT_EXP" (i.e., a *next experiment* indication) to the terminal (and therefore to its logfile) each time the transmitter/receiver PHY changes.
 This feature ensures backward compatibility with the original analyzer functionality.
+Alternatively, you may write the next experiment indication to the logfile manually (and forego the physical wire altogether).

 >**Note:** Otherwise, the analyzer script wouldn't know which logged interfering transmissions occured during which transmitter/receiver PHY configuration, because the interferer PHY only changes (thus causing a PHY reconfiguration indication to be logged) when the transmitter/receiver has cycled through all possible PHY configurations.